Spreadsheet Models for Managers

 When we use spreadsheets to provide support for enterprise-scale decisions, especially financial ones, it's essential to take care that the contents of the spreadsheets are indeed what we believe they are.
 Design reviews and spreadsheet inspections, as adapted from software engineering, provide a useful means of enhancing spreadsheet quality and reliability.

 In this course, we focus more on spreadsheet inspection than on design review.
-In a design review, there is an examination of the algorithms, structure and component relationships of the model.
-The focus of the discussion is rather high level.
+In a design review, there is an examination of the algorithms, structure, and component relationships of the model.
+The focus of the discussion is at a rather high level.
 In a spreadsheet inspection, the focus is more on the level of detailed technique and mechanics.

 It's difficult to imagine a business today — even a small business — that's run effectively without the use of spreadsheets.
 We use spreadsheets to track and report financial status, to forecast business performance, to model business processes — even to do engineering computations.
 Yet with all their uses, little is written about how to ensure that what is captured in a spreadsheet is correct, or that it is what we meant to capture.